mmm/mmm.github.com/cloud/_posts/2011-08-25-ensemble-nfs.markdown

 In this post I'll walk through adapting a basic mediawiki formula to enable using nfs mounts for shared resource directories.
+The steps here should work pretty closely for a lot of different service formulas that might benefit from a NFS hooks.

 At the end of the day, an example stack might look something like